Electronic visit verification

-Electronic visit verification (EVV) is a method used to verify home healthcare visits to ensure patients are not neglected and to cut down on fraudulently documented home visits.
+Electronic visit verification (EVV) is a method used in the United States to verify home healthcare visits to ensure patients are not neglected and to cut down on fraudulently documented home visits.
 Beginning January 1, 2020, home care agencies that provide personal care services must have an EVV solution in place or risk having their Medicaid claims denied, under a mandate included in the 21st Century Cures Act.

 While the federal mandate sets key data points that must be collected and electronically verified, states create their own systems.
 State governments decide how to gather and report data that EVV vendors use, and whether to include additional EVV compliance rules.

 History

 Healthcare spending in the United States as a percentage of gross domestic product (GDP).

 Electronic visit verification was created to help cut down on fraud and ensure that people receive the documented care they need.
 EVV was designed to help verify that services billed for home healthcare are for actual visits made.
 The passing of the Affordable Care Act signed into law in 2010 made provisions for the cut down of fraud and over-payments, requiring states to stop Medicaid payments to providers when there is credible evidence of fraud.
 At least 10 states implemented an office of inspector general to oversee Medicaid fraud investigations, with many moving towards a system of verifying home healthcare visits in order to help reduce fraud.

 President Obama signing the Patient Protection and Affordable Care Act on March 23, 2010.

 Several states have introduced electronic visit verification with some mandating it for home healthcare.
 In January 2014, Illinois became the first state to mandate the use of EVV when the Department of Human Services required it for its home services program.
 As of June 1, 2015, the Texas Health and Human Services Commission mandates that electronic visit verification be used for all home healthcare visits billed to the state.
 The state of Ohio began the process of implementing an electronic verification system that would be used starting in 2016.
 It estimated the use of EVV will save the state approximately $9.5 million in its first two years of use.
 Other states that use but do not mandate EVV include Louisiana, Alaska, and Tennessee.

 Electronic visit verification is widely used throughout the healthcare industry, not solely by government entities.
 Companies use it for compliance and quality assurance.
 Employers of home healthcare providers use it to verify employee's locations as well as document patient care.
 It can also be used to verify hours of work and document time sheets for healthcare workers.